drcjar/ipfjes-thesis/source/14_chapter_6.md

 ^1^ Adjusted for age, smoking, and centre

-I considered that a minimum duration in a high or medium risk job might be important and performed a sensitivity analysis limited to jobs of five or more years in duration (See table eleven and twelve and figure 6.5)
+I considered that a minimum duration in a high or medium risk job might be important and performed a sensitivity analysis limited to jobs of five or more years in duration (See Table eleven and twelve and Figure 6.6)

 \newpage